This page explains how students and teachers can use the Forum activity and explores ways to make the most of it in your Moodle course.

 In a Single, simple discussion the teachers posts a question and students are able only to reply.
 They cannot start a new topic of discussion.
 This is useful if you wish to keep a discussion focused.
 Note: This forum type does not work with separate groups.

 The Question and Answer forum is best used when you have a particular question that you wish to have answered.
 The teacher posts a question and students respond with possible answers.
 By default a Q and A forum requires students to post once before viewing other students' postings.
+Note that the maximum editing time for forum posts (set globally by the admin in Site administration > Security > Site security settings) has to be passed before students can see the other posts.

 The Standard forum displayed in a blog-like format works like the standard forum for general use, but the first post of each discussion is displayed (as in a blog) so that users can read it and then choose to respond by clicking the "Discuss this topic" button bottom right of the post.